Embeddings

 pip install transformers

-With the feature-extraction task of huggingface we can use pre-trained models to obtain the embeddings of the words.
-To do this we first import the necessary library
+With the feature-extraction task from huggingface, we can use pretrained models to obtain word embeddings.
+To do this, we first import the necessary library.

 from transformers import pipeline